-While no mention of on-set tension was in that statement, Doherty spilled a little bit of tea when she sat down with Entertainment Tonight for an exclusive interview about her hasty exit.
+While no mention of on-set tension was in that statement, Doherty spilled a little bit of tea when she sat down with Entertainment Tonight in May 2001 for an exclusive interview about her hasty exit.

-"There was too much drama on the set and not enough passion for the work," Doherty, who was arrested earlier that year for a DUI, said.
+"There was too much drama on the set and not enough passion for the work," said Doherty, who at the time had recently pleaded no contest to drunk driving for a December 2000 arrest.
 "You know, I'm 30 years old and I don't have time for drama in my life anymore."

-She didn't exactly call Milano out, but it's clear she was much closer to Combs, who she alleged also wanted out of the series.
+She didn't exactly call Milano out, but it's clear she was much closer to Combs, whom she alleged also wanted out of the series.

 So what was Milano's side of the story?